allenbrokeit/ZwiftTest/README.md

 - Testcafe

 ## To Execute Tests
-Open terminal, nav into the project folder, and run this command:
+Open terminal, nav into the project folder.
+- To run headlessly:
+  - `testcafe --skip-js-errors chrome:headless smoketest.js`
+- To run with UI enabled:
-`testcafe --skip-js-errors chrome smoketest.js`
+  - `testcafe --skip-js-errors chrome smoketest.js`

 ## License
 The MIT License (MIT)